|Patricia Leonberger Hooper (#46773602)|

 If I have a memorial for someone in your family and you want to make changes or just have it transferred, please go to edit and suggest a correction to request the transfer.
 If you wish to, please provide your relationship to the deceased in case there happen to be multiple requests for the same memorial.

 It's never my intention to create a duplicate on purpose.
-If you come across a duplicate I have made, please use the SAC and let me know.
+If you come across a duplicate I have made, please use the edit option and let me know.

 |Messages left for Patricia Leonbe...
 (179)||[Leave Message]|